4th Canadian Division: 4th Canadian (Armoured) Division

 The 4th Canadian (Armoured) Division was created during World War II by the conversion of the 4th Canadian Infantry Division at the beginning of 1942 in Canada.
 The division proceeded overseas in 1942, with its two main convoys reaching the United Kingdom in August and October.

 The division spent almost two years training in the United Kingdom before crossing to Normandy in July 1944.
-In the United Kingdom, it participated in war games together with the Polish 1st Armoured Division, and later fought in France, the Low Countries, and Germany; both divisions followed very close paths.
+In the United Kingdom, it participated in war games together with the Polish 1st Armoured Division, and later fought in France, in the Low Countries, and in Germany; both divisions followed very close paths.
 The division participated in the later stages of the Battle of Normandy at the Falaise Pocket, the advance from Normandy and spent almost two months engaged at the Breskens Pocket as well as Operation Pheasant.

-It wintered in the Netherlands and took part in the final advance across northern Germany.
+It wintered in the Netherlands, fought in Operation Blockbuster (26 February – 3 March 1945) and took part in the final advance across northern Germany.